A Complete Guide to Japanese Daruma Dolls

 It was originally believed that the beneficial effect of the doll would expire after one year.
 After this time, the doll was supposed to be burned to free the god inside.
 Although it may seem unproductive to give up on a goal that hasn’t been achieved after just one year, in Japan, it is seen as a way of renewing the vow or goal through the burning and then the re-buying of another Daruma doll.

 While undertaking his journey, he decided to meditate while resting in a cave, which is where the story behind the history of Daruma, named after Bodhidharma’s Japanese name, starts.
 Bodhidharma spent nine years meditating in the cave with his eyes open, staring at the cave wall for the entire time.
+His quest for enlightenment through meditation was so strongly devoted that his body gradually unattached and then dissolved.

 The 17th Century marked the start of the production of Daruma dolls, created by local farmers in the city of Takasaki.
 They were originally produced as charms to be blessed by monks, as the farmer’s income depended mainly on luck during harvest seasons.
 In only a few decades, the use of the Daruma dolls spread throughout Japan.
-To this day, the town still produces over 80% of all the dolls distributed in Japan.
-With many businesses still displaying a Daruma in some form.
+To this day, the town still produces over 80% of all the dolls distributed in Japan, with many businesses still displaying a Daruma in some form.

-Daruma Doll Design
+The Daruma Doll Design

-Daruma Doll Colours
+The Daruma Doll Colours

 Scholars have tried over centuries to grasp the concept behind the traditional red colour choice but the specific motivation behind it remains unknown.
 One theory depicts that the colour is in connection with a period of devastating smallpox outbreaks across Asia.
 People began wearing red garments and decorating front doors with red ropes, to please the god of smallpox and discontinue the illness.
 Moreover, Daruma dolls were believed to have the power to ward off illness and help with recovering, due to this preconception around the colour red.